 "In the face of death, the Church confidently proclaims that God has created each person for eternal life and that Jesus, the Son of God, by his death and resurrection, has broken the chains of sin and death that bound humanity.
 The celebration of the Christian funeral brings hope and consolation to the living." - [The Order of Christian Funeral]

 The time of death of a loved one is a time of sorrow and sadness.
 Saint Henry Church and Staff want to assist you in any way possible.
-Download this funeral information form to help you make the arrangements for the burial or memorial service for your loved one.
+Download the Rite of Christian Burial Planning Booklet to help you plan the the arrangements for the burial or memorial service for your loved one.